Laura Z. Hobson

 An intentional single mother

-In addition to those, there were two children’s books, and hundreds of short stories, features, and news articles.
-According to her, the novels she wrote were based on her own experiences.
-First Papers reflected on her childhood.
-The Tenth Month is the story of an unwed mother.
-The story of a mother’s coming to terms with her son’s homosexuality was based upon Hobson’s experiences with Christopher, and was published as Consenting Adult.
+In addition to nine novels, Laura also wrote two children’s books and hundreds of short stories, features, and news articles.
+According to her, the storylines in her novels were based on her own experiences.
+First Papers reflected on her childhood as the daughter of Russian-Jewish immigrants.
+Like her own father, the fictional patriarch of the Ivarin family is the editor of a Jewish daily newspaper.
+The Tenth Month is the story of an unwed mother, mirroring some of Laura’s story as a real-life single mother by choice.
+The story of a mother’s coming to terms with her son’s homosexuality was based upon her experiences with her son Christopher, and was published as the novel Consenting Adult.

 You might also like: Quotes by Laura Z. Hobson on Writing and Humanity